Why Turtle Island Fiji Resort Is a Bucket-List Tropical Vacation

 This is what guests experience at Turtle Island.
 There are more workers than guests, raising the staff-to-guest to better than one-one.
 And every staffer is warm and wonderful; Turtle Island management demands no less.

 Everything that Turtle Island personnel do make you feel good.
 And this is not due only to good training and management -- but to the natural hospitality of the Fijian people.
 The warm feelings aren't fake or forced.
-These are people with love in their hearts and a custom of sharing that love.
+These are people with love in their hearts and custom of sharing that love.

 Bure Mamas and Papas at Turtle Island Fiji

 Show the love how?
 First of all, every bure has its own private attendant, the bure mama or papa.
 This caregiver is a combination of the butler, housekeeper, concierge, personal manager, executive assistant, and mom (or pop).